 - National project co-ordinator for the development of the PRTLI IV Environment Graduate Programme (EGP).
 The EGP is a structured PhD programme which aims to improve the quality of both the PhD experience and the resulting doctoral qualification.

-- Ongoing development of a taught Masters level course in the area of marine science
+- Ongoing development of a taught Masters level course in the area of environmental science

 - Module faciliation for teacher training programmes such as the Brigit’s Garden Environmental Resource course and others with the Galway Education Centre

 - Training for researchers in areas such as project management and schools outreach.

 Outreach includes programmes and events targeted at a variety of audiences:

 - A number of standard 1 to 1 1/2 hour workshops